Known for coastal town, marina, medieval old town, monument, museum, promenade, venetian empire

 On the way to Dalmatia region, we will see town Senj, where need to see the symbol of the town, Nehaj fortress from 1558.
 Next, we will move to Zadar to walk over historical center and see why Zadar was important Venetian town.

 In Sibenik, another Venetian town, we will see famous cathedral (UNESCO World Heritage site) and see its historical center and two fortresses.
-Close to Sibenik is also located coastal St. Nicholas fortress (UNESCO World Heritage site) we going to visit and walk around.
+Close to Sibenik is also located coastal fortress St. Nicholas (UNESCO World Heritage site) we going to visit and walk around.

 In another one Venetian town, Trogir (UNESCO World Heritage site), we will walk in historical center and harbor.
 Split, next Dalmatian town we going to visit, is well-known for its historical center with beautiful architecture.